Apollo99-Games/vector-calculator/README.md

 - For operations put the symbol between the Vectors: 5[6, 4] + 5[4, 4] - 6[5, 4]
 - For Addition use +, Subtraction use -, Dot product use *, Cross product use x
 - The order of operations is scalar multiplication, Cross, Dot, then Addition or Subtraction (whichever comes first)
-- Can't do operations on Vectors with different dimensions Like: 5[6, 4] + 5[4, 4, 6]
+- Can't do operations on Vectors with different dimensions like: 5[6, 4] + 5[4, 4, 6]
 - Can't do operations between Vectors and scalars: 5[6, 4, 6] * 5[4, 4, 6] + 3[5, 6, 6]
 - Negative symbols can’t have a space between them like: - 5
 - Must be like -5.
 However, the symbol can have a space if it is an operator like:  5[4, 4, 6] - 3[5, 6, 6]